 - At the same time, heat 3 tablespoons of olive oil in a medium non-stick skillet and on a medium heat.
 Add minced onion and carrot and cook stirring occasionally for 10 minutes.

-- Add sautéed onion, carrot, cubed zucchini and spinach to a pot with potatoes and continue cooking for 5-7 minutes.
+- Stir in sautéed onion, carrot, cubed zucchini and spinach to a pot with potatoes and continue cooking for 5-7 minutes.
 Add salt and pepper to a taste.

 - Add lemon juice, cubed hard-boiled eggs and parsley.
 Remove from the heat and serve with a generous dollop of sour cream.